paysera/lib-logging-extra-bundle/UPGRADE-2.0.md

         ...
 ```

-- Due to a bug in all versions below 6.0 of the SensioFrameworkExtraBundle bundle, you will likely receive an error during the execution of the command above related to the missing `Nyholm\Psr7\Factory\Psr17Factory` class.
+- Due to a bug in all versions below 6.0 of the SensioFrameworkExtraBundle bundle, you will likely receive an error during the building of symfony container related to the missing `Nyholm\Psr7\Factory\Psr17Factory` class.
 To workaround the issue, if you are not using the PSR-7 bridge, please change the configuration of that bundle as follows:

 ```yaml
 sensio_framework_extra: